Leaflet/Leaflet.draw/BREAKINGCHANGES.md

 });
 ````

-## Draw handler enabled/disabled event change
+## Draw handler started/stopped event change

-Renamed the drawing enabled and disabled events to be the same as the created standard.
+Renamed the drawing started and stopped events to be the same as the created standard.

-`drawing` -> `draw:enabled` and `drawing-disabled` -> `draw:disabled`
+`drawing` -> `draw:drawstart` and `drawing-disabled` -> `draw:drawstop`

 ## CSS changes